 I sent this one out for feedback twice, made some edits, sent it out again, and then made some more edits.
 I think it's approaching something like a final form.
 I could probably dive back into anything I have written, disassemble it and improve it, but I think this one is close enough to done that I even gave it a title.
-You can read All the World Sings With You , a short character study about a man with a truly terrible super power.
+You can read This , a short character study about a man with a truly terrible super power.

 On the longer story front (still no title) I was pretty hung up on one scene.
 I wrote the stuff around it to try to have it make some sense, but nothing I did made it work right.
 I wrote about 600 words, deleted that, wrote another 1000 or so and still the whole scene sucked.
 Finally, after thinking about it for a couple days, I deleted the whole thing and replaced it with a couple of lines.
 It will need an edit pass, like everything else, but I already like it so much better.

 Best Games - Landmaker

 A few years before developing Landmaker, Taito released Puzzle Bobble, one of the best action puzzle games ever made (which I, sort of, wrote about here).
 The shadow of Puzzle Bobble is immense.
 It’s hardly any wonder that Landmaker gets overlooked when people are compiling lists of the finest puzzle games of all time.
 Is it as criminally overlooked as Uo Poko or Puzz Loop?
 Probably not, but still Landmaker deserves a place in our collective memory.